 - Cover up with a cloth or blanket when trying to escape through the nearest door or window.

-- Run to a safe point few meters away from the fire scene (which you must have told them about earlier)
+- Run to a safe point a few meters away from the fire scene (which you must have told them about earlier)

 - Call for help – Fire service, ambulance, mom/dad/ family member/ neighbour.